draeder/good-tracker-servers/README.md

 ```

 ## Demo
-A working demo is running for the domain `trackers.peer.ooo` which can be tested in your webtorrent projects.
+A working demo is running for the domain `trackers.peer.ooo` which can be tested in your webtorrent projects with the above server and browser code.